MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 [EVALD / RAN - I'M NOT SURE IT'S WORTH MAKING A STAND ALONE TOPIC FOR THIS.
 THERE IS ONLY ONE LINE.]

 ### Advanced threat protection
-This tile provides a specific list of actions you can take on Windows Defender ATP.
+This tile provides a specific list of actions you can take on Windows Defender ATP to improve how endpoints provide sensor data to the Windows Defender ATP service.
 For more  information, see [Fix unhealthy sensors](fix-unhealhty-sensors-windows-defender-advanced-threat-protection.md).